Updated: July 2022

 Vitamin C is a potent antioxidant also shown to be effective in minimizing symptoms of COVID 19.
 When it comes to COVID-19, vitamin C has been shown to shorten hospital stays, duration of mechanical ventilation, and reduction in mortality from sepsis.

-A recent study on 152 COVID patients concluded, “Quercetin is a safe agent and in combination with standard care, when used in early stage of viral infection, could aid in improving the early symptoms and help in preventing the severity of COVID-19 disease.”
+A recent study on 152 COVID patients concluded, “Quercetin is a safe agent and in combination with standard care when used in the early stage of viral infection, could aid in improving the early symptoms and help in preventing the severity of COVID-19 disease.”

-Unlike ivermectin and hydroxychloroquine which require a prescription, quercetin can be obtain as a nutritional supplement, though you may have to go a health food store to find it.
+Unlike ivermectin and hydroxychloroquine which require a prescription, quercetin can be obtained as a nutritional supplement, though you may have to go to a health food store to find it.
 Quercetin is found in the following foods: onions, kale, elderberry, okra, apple peels, cranberries, and asparagus.